 What to see

-- The portico at the entrance of the basilica is decorated with a 14th century fresco of the “Madonna between the apostles Peter and Paul”.
+The portico at the entrance of the basilica is decorated with a 14th century fresco of the “Madonna between the apostles Peter and Paul”.
 In 1494 this fresco was covered up with a thin layer of plaster in order to protect it against the wrath of passing French soldiers.
-On February 13 of the year 1647, when the plaster cracked and fell down, the image was rediscovered and became an extremely popular object of devotion.
+On February 13th of the year 1647, when the plaster cracked and fell down, the image was rediscovered and became a popular object of devotion.